bthealy/Portfolio/README.md

 # Brendan Healy's Engineering Portfolio
 Welcome to my portfolio.
-This platform showcases my proficiency in multiple domains of engineering, ranging from robotics, machine learning, and artificial intelligence, to computer-aided design (CAD).
-It's a testament to the intricate blend of theoretical knowledge and hands-on application. **Please see individual branches for full project and certification descriptions.**
+This platform showcases my proficiency in multiple domains of engineering, ranging from robotics, machine learning, and artificial intelligence, to computer-aided design (CAD). **Please see individual branches for full project and certification descriptions.**

 ## Certificates:
 - TensorFlow Advanced Techniques